-2Solomon (2016) reported on an investigation based on Senate testimony by the head of the Antitrust Division, Federal Trade Commission (2018) featured a hearing on common ownership, and Vestager (2018) disclosed that the Commission is "looking carefully" at common ownership given indications of its increase and potential for anticompetitive effects.
+2Solomon (2016) reported on an investigation based on Senate testimony by the head of the Antitrust Division, the Federal Trade Commission (2018) featured a hearing on common ownership, and Vestager (2018) disclosed that the Commission is "looking carefully" at common ownership given indications of its increase and potential for anticompetitive effects.
 For other recent activity, see OECD (2017) and European Competition Commission (2017).

-extent of their main investors' shareholdings in other firms.
-Therefore, skepticism that common ownership affects product market outcomes may be warranted given the lack of a clear mechanism that recognizes these agency problems and informational constraints.
-Thus far, no paper has established a mechanism through which common ownership affects product market outcomes.3 This has fueled a vigorous debate about whether existing evidence on common ownership has a plausible causal interpretation and, if it does, how to effectively address the resulting regulatory, legal, antitrust, and corporate governance challenges.
+that recognizes these agency problems and informational constraints.
+This has fueled a vigorous debate about whether existing evidence on common ownership has a plausible causal interpretation and, if it does, how to effectively address the resulting regulatory, legal, antitrust, and corporate governance challenges.

 In this paper we show that managerial incentives can serve as a mechanism that connects common ownership to softer competition.
-Our mechanism requires neither communication/coordination between shareholders, managers or firms nor market-level interventions by shareholders or even top managers.
-The predictions help organize a large set of existing empirical evidence of how prices, quantities, costs, markups, concentration, and governance choices depend on common ownership, which thus far lacks a theoretical explanation.
+Our mechanism requires neither communication/coordination between shareholders, managers, or firms nor market-level interventions by shareholders or even top managers.
+The predictions help organize a large set of existing empirical evidence of how prices, quantities, costs, markups, concentration, and governance choices depend on common ownership that thus far lacks a theoretical explanation.
 In contrast, common ownership mechanisms that require active common owner interventions and assume away agency problems and delegation within organizations generate predictions that are at odds with the empirical evidence.
 We document robust empirical support for the central (and previously untested) prediction that higher firm-level common ownership leads to less performance-sensitive incentives for CEOs.
 We show that common ownership is a first-order determinant of managerial incentives using panel regressions.
 We address identification challenges related to the endogeneity of ownership with a difference-in-differences design based on competitor index inclusions.

 We begin our analysis by embedding a canonical managerial incentive design problem with moral hazard (Holmstrom and Milgrom, 1987) in a conventional model of strategic product market competition (D'Aspremont and Jacquemin, 1988; Kamien et al., 1992; Raith, 2003) with potentially diversified owners (Rotemberg, 1984).
 Our unified model captures the agency conflicts that exist between those who manage firms (top managers) and those who own them (investors), features organizational hierarchies (top and middle managers) with delegated decision-making, and reflects the common setting where large investors hold ownership stakes in several firms in the same industry.
 The central driving force is that performance-sensitive managerial compensation encourages productivity-improving managerial effort, which in turn has two effects.
 First, in a setting where product prices are fixed, productivity-improving managerial effort increases firm profitability and is desirable for all types of owners.
-Second, with endogenous product prices, productivity enhancements also cause firms to set lower prices.
-The latter channel indirectly reduces the profitability of competing firms.
-This product market effect of managerial incentives goes against the interests of common owners, who would like to internalize such effects due to holding shares in other firms in the same industry.
+Second, with endogenous product prices, productivity enhancements also cause firms to set lower prices which reduces the profitability of competing firms and goes against the interests of common owners.
 Common owners are therefore more willing to tolerate managerial slack and productive inefficiency at their portfolio firms.
-Therefore, the model predicts a negative relationship between common ownership and the sensitivity of top management incentives to firm performance.
+The model thus predicts a negative relationship between common ownership and the sensitivity of top management incentives to firm performance.
 It also provides an explanation for the passivity of common owners who allow top managers to "enjoy the quiet life."